nealbaer2/teams-dialer-buttons/README.md

 # teams-dialer-buttons
 teams-dialer-buttons
-This to support overlay extension for freepbx connectivity to add speedial buttons.
-Also to add in-call feature code buttons during a call.
+Team dialer butttons is to support overlay extension for freepbx connectivity.
+Speedial buttons will be added to Team's dialer.
+Also add in-call feature code buttons during a call.